| | |

 • The corn provides trellis support for the beans.

-• Squash provides share for the soil preventing dry out, weed growth and garden pests.
+• Squash provides partial shade for the soil preventing dry out, weed growth and garden pests.

 • Beans input nitrogen into the soil, providing corn (a heavy nitrogen feeder) a nutrition source to grow tall and strong.